 If you are able to rejoin the motorway, you can build up your speed on the hard shoulder before indicating and safely merging with the traffic.

-If you have been involved in a car accident that was not your fault, we can help you get a free replacement vehicle, car repairs, legal assistance and injury compensation.
+If you have been involved in a car accident that was not your fault, we can help you get a replacement vehicle, car repairs, legal assistance and injury compensation.
 Please give us a call on 02392 484 244 or start your free claim enquiry online using the button below, and one of our experienced claims advisors will be happy to assist you.